dc4eu/educational-pilot/OfficialDeliverables/DSTRL/pilot1/PAs/AUAS/DC4EU_DSTRL_AUAS.md

 - Success indicators and KPIs

 ## 4. Trust model onboarding evidences
-- Issuer X.509v3 certificate issued by the trust anchor (include PEM or screenshot link)
+- Issuer X.509v3 certificate issued by the trust anchor (include PEM or screenshot link as provided by WP7)
-- Relying party X.509v3 certificate (access cert) and scope of authorised EAAs
+- Relying party X.509v3 certificate (access cert) and scope of authorised EAAs (not vailable, as it was expected to be provided by WP7.
+Due to time constraints it has not been provided)
 - PID access credentials and service metadata
 - For dPKI-based actors: Decentralised Identifiers (DIDs) with metadata and authorisation status
 - Reference to the authoritative registry where these credentials are validated (e.g. EAA catalogue, trust list)